New visa options for Singapore citizens

 Work and Holiday Arrangement with Singapore

 Australia has negotiated a Work and Holiday Visa Arrangement with Singapore commencing on 1 August 2017.
 This arrangement allows up to 500 young Singaporeans who meet the educational requirements and have functional English to experience a working holiday in Australia.

 The Work and Holiday visa provides a unique, once in a lifetime opportunity for Singapore participants.
 It is also an opportunity for cultural exchange and building closer cultural ties between Singapore and Australia.

-For more detail on the eligibility requirements of the Work and Holiday visa please see the Department of Immigration and Border Protection website.
+For more detail on the eligibility requirements of the Work and Holiday visa please see the Department of Home Affairs website.
 A list of Frequently Asked Questions can be found here.
-The AVAC website will be updated in the coming weeks as new information becomes available.
+Information about lodging an application can be found on the Singapore Australian Visa Application Centre website.